 4. WEIGHT MANAGEMENT

 But what is the solution to this problem?
-Do do calluses go away with treatment?
+Do calluses go away with treatment?

-In the last two years I have spent a small fortune in various products from Vasoline and Bag Balm to Blissful Dog Elbow Butter.
-But after spending a great deal of money with a little success, I was determined to learn how to make my own elbow butter for dogs at home and come up with a formula that would be more effective for my big dogs’ elbow calluses.
+But after spending a great deal of money with a little success, I was determined to learn how to make my own elbow butter for dogs at home and come up with a home remedy that would be more effective for my big dogs’ elbow calluses.

 For this not-so-Martha-Stewarty Big Dog Mom, this DIY project has been a fun challenge and very much a labor of love.